-ARC is equipped with cutting edge technology and our specialists can offer gold standard diagnostics and treatment.
+ARC is equipped with cutting edge technology and our specialists/consultants can offer gold standard diagnostics and treatment.
 However, if individual circumstances do not permit this, we are happy to formulate an alternative plan so that the best possible outcome can be achieved for every cat.

 Patients who require hospitalisation have round-the-clock care provided by a team of emergency veterinarians and nurses.
 This allows critically ill cats and those recovering from surgery to receive optimum care and pain relief.
 ARC has separate wards for cats and dogs, to minimise any stress associated with hospitalisation.